UppASD/UppASD-manual/content/tutorial.rst

 \label{fig:sqw_heischainfm}
 \end{figure}

 In order to get a feeling of which parameters that determine the range and quality of the simulated spectra, it is recommended to change the values of ``sc_step``, ``sc_nstep``, ``sc_window_fun``, and ``do_sc_local_axis``.
-Other general simulation parameters that also affects the $S(\mathbf{q},\omega)$ are also ``timestep`` and ``damping``.
+Other general simulation parameters that also affects the :math:`S(\mathbf{q},\omega)` are also ``timestep`` and ``damping``.
 Since the simulation window (in the frequency domain) is determined by ``timestep``, ``sc_step``, and ``sc_nstep``, these parameters can be varied to get as efficient sampling as possible.
 As an example, a weakly coupled system have low-lying excitations and sampling these takes longer time than high-energy magnons.
 This can then be achieved by increasing ``sc_step`` but in these cases it is often possible to increase ``timestep`` as well, as the effective magnetic field, and the resulting torques results in slower precessions of the system and thus a coarser timestep can work.
 This always has to be tested carefully.
-The damping strongly affects the magnon spectrum and if a very clean signal is wanted, for careful identification of the magnon energies, then ``damping`` can be put to a value much lower than what is realistic (i.e. $10^-5$).
+The damping strongly affects the magnon spectrum and if a very clean signal is wanted, for careful identification of the magnon energies, then ``damping`` can be put to a value much lower than what is realistic (i.e. :math:`10^-5`).

-An adiabatic magnon spectrum (AMS) can also be obtained by UppASD, in that case put the parameter ``do_ams``=y and provide a ``qfile`` as for the $S(\mathbf{q},\omega)$ simulations.
-The AMS can conveniently be ran at the same run as $S(\mathbf{q},\omega)$ so that the two different approaches can be compared to each other.
+An adiabatic magnon spectrum (AMS) can also be obtained by UppASD, in that case put the parameter ``do_ams``=y and provide a ``qfile`` as for the :math:`S(\mathbf{q},\omega)` simulations.
+The AMS can conveniently be ran at the same run as :math:`S(\mathbf{q},\omega)` so that the two different approaches can be compared to each other.
 By definition, the agreement should be good, and if the two approaches give varying result for a system with low damping and close to zero temperature, then that is a strong indication that either the system is not ferromagnetic or that it might not have been correctly set up.
 An example of the AMS for the Heisenberg chain is shown in the right panel of Fig.\ref{fig:sqw_heischainfm}.
 Thanks to the simplicity of this 1d nearest-neighbour model, the AMS can be derived by hand and compared with the simulated results, which is left as an exercise for the reader.

 Magnons in antiferromagnets and spin spirals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since the simulated $S(\mathbf{q},\omega)$ only depend on the configurations and trajectories of the simulated magnetic moments, it is not restricted to ferromagnetic systems.
+Since the simulated :math:`S(\mathbf{q},\omega)` only depend on the configurations and trajectories of the simulated magnetic moments, it is not restricted to ferromagnetic systems.
 Although non-ferromagnetic systems typically needs to be treated a bit more carefully than ferromagnets, it is still possible to obtain magnon spectra for such systems as well.
 This can be illustrated by running the provided examples \texttt{HeisChainAF} which has anti-feromagnetic exchange interactions, and \texttt{HeisChainDM} which has ferromagnetic interactions but also competing Dzyaloshinskii-Moriya interactions, and compare the output with the previously simulated ferromagnetic Heisenberg chain.
 Starting with the anti-ferromagnetic system \texttt{HeisChainAF}, running it the same way as the \texttt{HeisChain} example should give the following outputs.
 \begin{figure}[h!]
 \subfloat{\includegraphics[clip,width=0.49\columnwidth]{sqwheischainafm.png} }\subfloat{\includegraphics[clip,width=0.49\columnwidth]{amsheischainafm.png} }
 \caption{(Left) Simulated magnon spectrum for an anti-ferromagnetic Heisenberg spin chain.
 (Right) Adiabatic magnon spectum for the same system.}
 \label{fig:sqw_heischainafm}
 \end{figure}
-Here one can notice the linear dispersion of magnon energies close to the $\Gamma$-point which is always obtained for anti-ferromagnets.
+Here one can notice the linear dispersion of magnon energies close to the :math:`\Gamma`-point which is always obtained for anti-ferromagnets.
 \par
-In the \texttt{HeisChainDM} example, the competition between Heisenberg and Dzyaloshinskii-Moriya exchange results in a helical spin spiral with a pitch-vector along $\hat{z}$ and the moments rotate in the $\hat{x}\hat{y}$-plane.
-The corresponding magnon spectrum is shown in Fig.~\ref{fig:sqw_heischaindm} where it can be noticed that the minimum energy is not found for the $\Gamma$-point but for the q-point $q_0$ corresponding to the wave-vector of the resulting spin spiral.
-It can also be seen that the agreement between the AMS and $S(\mathbf{q},\omega)$ is good but not perfect here.
+In the \texttt{HeisChainDM} example, the competition between Heisenberg and Dzyaloshinskii-Moriya exchange results in a helical spin spiral with a pitch-vector along :math:`\hat{z}` and the moments rotate in the :math:`\hat{x}\hat{y}`-plane.
+The corresponding magnon spectrum is shown in Fig.~\ref{fig:sqw_heischaindm} where it can be noticed that the minimum energy is not found for the :math:`\Gamma`-point but for the q-point :math:`q_0` corresponding to the wave-vector of the resulting spin spiral.
+It can also be seen that the agreement between the AMS and :math:`S(\mathbf{q},\omega)` is good but not perfect here.
 This highlights the important fact that the AMS currently does not have a general support for treating DMI interactions and while it can be expected to perform well for co-planar spin spirals, as found in this case, it should be handled with care.
-It can also be noted that the AMS only picks up one of the two non-degenerate magnon branches while both $q^+_0$ and $q^-_0$ are sampled by the $S(\mathbf{q},\omega)$.
+It can also be noted that the AMS only picks up one of the two non-degenerate magnon branches while both :math:`q^+_0` and :math:`q^-_0` are sampled by the :math:`S(\mathbf{q},\omega)`.

 For spin spiral systems, the magnon dispersions do not behave as they in collinear systems.
 Instead there is a much stronger variation of the dispersion relations depending on which axis the excitations are sampled along.
 This can be observed by changing the ``do_sc_local_axis`` parameter and compare the simulated spectra.
 Also, running the \texttt{sqw_map.sh} post-processing script creates a combined figure of the magnon spectra along all cartesian/local axes in the file \texttt{sqw_parts.png} which is plotted for this system in the right panel of Fig.~\ref{fig:sqw_heischaindm}
 \begin{figure}[h!]
 \subfloat{\includegraphics[clip,width=0.49\columnwidth]{sqwamsheischaindm.png} }\subfloat{\includegraphics[clip,width=0.49\columnwidth]{sqwcompheischaindm.png} }
 \caption{(Left) Simulated magnon spectrum for a Heisenberg spin chain with DM interactions along with the corresponding AMS.
-(Right) Projections of $S(\mathbf{q},\omega)$ to the cartesian components $S^\alpha$ and the total magnitude $|S|$ for the same system.}
+(Right) Projections of :math:`S(\mathbf{q},\omega)` to the cartesian components :math:`S^\alpha` and the total magnitude :math:`|S|` for the same system.}
 \label{fig:sqw_heischaindm}
 \end{figure}